cosmic-sysadmin/GNSSRSC-2023/da_subgroup/da_subgroup_note_day4.rst

-advances!
+Make presentation
 ----------------------------
-1.  building JEDI-bundle

-    |    to be filled

-2.  observation types

-    |    to be filled

-3.  other important parameters

-    |    to be filled

-take home message!
+-- figures of "ctrl"

+-- GNSSRO observation distribution

+-- fitting to GNSSRO and radiosonde observations

+Advances!
 ----------------------------
+-- more about JEDI-bundle

+-- more about observation types that can be assimialted in JEDI

+-- other important parameters